mIRC-Scripters/mirckb/docs/source/commands/set.rst

 /set
 ====

-The **/set** command can be used to replace the value of an existing variable or create a new variable and assign it the given value.
+The /set command can be used to replace the value of an existing variable or create a new variable and assign it the given value.
 By default /set creates global variable, this can be changed via the -l switch.
 Unlike the :doc:`/var </commands/var>` command, set cannot assign a value to multiple variables at once.
-It support :doc:`one math operation </beginner/variables.html#math-operations>` .
+It support one math operation (:ref:`beginner-math_operations`).

 Set evaluation routine
 ----------------------